 - The need for a secure connection – this indicates that the cookie can only be used under a secure server condition, such as a site using SSL.

 You can visit our website without revealing any personal information.
 The security and safety of your personal information is very important to us.
 Where personal information is supplied, we will take appropriate actions to protect them.

 5. Do you use any cookies from third party companies?

 Some cookies we use are from third party companies, such as Google Analytics to provide us with web analytics and intelligence about our sites.
 Google use programming code to collect information about your interaction with our sites, such as the pages you visit, the links you click on and how long you are on our sites.
-This code is only active while you are on a Dynamics International website.
+This code is only active while you are on a T-Dynamics website.
 For more information on how this company collect and use information on our behalf, please refer to its privacy policies – Google at Google Privacy & Terms.

 6. Types of cookies

 These cookies are also called a transient cookie, and they are erased when the user closes the Web browser.
 The session cookies are stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user’s computer.
 They typically will store information in the form of a session identification that does not personally identify the user.

 Also called a permanent cookie, or a stored cookie, a cookie that is stored on your hard drive until it expires (persistent cookies are set with expiration dates) or until you delete the cookie.
 Persistent cookies are used to collect identifying information about the user, such as Web surfing behavior or user preferences for a specific Web site.